Skip Navigation

 A Supportive Learning Environment

-HBHA's Student Services team strives to provide learning assistance to all students K-12.
+HBHA's Student Services team strives to provide learning assistance to all students in K-12.
 The Student Services team works to implement emotional, behavioral, and academic support and accommodations for varying learning styles and differences.

 K-5 Director of Student Services Wendy Snitz: (913)-327-8164